-This project covers methodologies developed at John C. Stennis Space Center during the summer 2015 DEVELOP Mississippi Ecological Forecasting project by using NASA Earth Observations to locate potential breeding sites suitable for the endangered dusky gopher frog.
+This project used NASA Earth observations to locate potential breeding sites suitable for the endangered dusky gopher frog.
 The project will focus on Southern Mississippi in Hancock, Harrison and Jackson counties.
 These sites will incorporate canopy cover, proximity to roadways, proximity to developed land, and proximity to other bodies of water, identification of small pond water bodies, emergent vegetation, submerged vegetation and appropriate pond hydrology.
-This data will be utilized by end-users in current decision practices to decide where to relocate and reintroduce ponds for the dusky gopher frog in order to aid in monitoring, protection and restoration of the critically endangered species.
+This data will be utilized by end-users in current decision practices to decide where to relocate and reintroduce ponds for the dusky gopher frog in order to aid in monitoring, protection and restoration of this critically endangered species.

 Study Area:

 The focus for the project consists of the following three Mississippi counties and one Louisiana Parish: Hancock county (533 sq mi), Harrison county (976 sq mi), Jackson county (1,043 sq mi), and St. Tammany Parish (854 sq mi).
-These three counties are located south of Hattiesburg, Mississippi and all border the Gulf of Mexico.
+The three counties are located south of Hattiesburg, Mississippi and all border the Gulf of Mexico.
 St. Tammany Parish is located north of New Orleans, and borders west Hancock county, Mississippi.
 The total combined areas of the three counties and parish is approximately 3,406 square miles, with a total population of about 613,000 according to the 2013 census.
 St. Tammany has a population of approximately 242,000, Hancock 44,000, Harrison 188,000 and Jackson 140,000.

-Study Period: This project will utilize NASA Earth Observations and ancillary data collected from 2005 until present, in order to locate potential breeding sites suitable for the endangered dusky gopher frog.
+Study Period: This project will utilize NASA Earth observations and ancillary data collected from 2005 until present.
 This study period includes data for areas that were impacted by hurricanes, such as Hurricane Katrina and Rita in summer of 2005, Hurricane Gustav in August of 2008, and Hurricane Isaac in August of 2012.

-National Application(s) Addressed: This project applies to the application area of ecological forecasting.
-The project and information provided by this project will augment current decision making practices of end-users regarding where relocation and reintroduction ponds for the dusky gopher frog should be established.
+National Applications Addressed: This project applies to the application area of ecological forecasting.
+The project and information provided by this project will augment current decision-making practices of end-users regarding where relocation and reintroduction ponds for the dusky gopher frog should be established.

 Project Partners: Our partners include the Nature Conservancy and US Fish and Wildlife Service (USFWS).
 On September 10, 2014, the USFWS released a draft recovery plan for Lithobates sevosus to the public.
 The goals for recovery were creating a GIS database for the species and using remote sensing to locate preexisting and potential gopher frog ponds, which has not previously been done by these organizations.
-The project results and methodologies will provide supplemental information to the current decision making practices regarding where relocation and reintroduction ponds for the dusky gopher frog should be established in order to aid in monitoring, protection, and restoration of this critically endangered species.
+The project results and methodologies will provide supplemental information to the current decision-making practices regarding where relocation and reintroduction ponds for the dusky gopher frog should be established in order to aid in monitoring, protection, and restoration of this critically endangered species.

 III.
 Methodology